 Ms. Jobson recently completed a doctoral degree in Vocal Pedagogy and Performance at the Frost School of Music at the University of Miami, with a dissertation on the life and legacy of composer Florence Price.
 Her focus is on the preservation and dissemination of vocal music by African American composers, including Negro spirituals, anthems, art song, gospel, and hymns.
 Christine was awarded the 2017 – 2018 Presser Foundation Graduate Music Award, given annually at the University of Miami to support research and development.
 In summer 2018, Ms. Jobson presented an African American art song recital at the University of Miami at Salzburg, Austria Kammermusik Konzerte series, in addition to being a winner in the Salzburg Mirabell Competition.
 In May 2019, Ms. Jobson won first place in the pre-professional category of the prestigious George Shirley Vocal Competition.
 Dr. Jobson received a Bachelor of Science degree in Music Education from Oakwood University and a Master of Music degree in Vocal Performance from the University of Kentucky.
 Further studies took place at the American Institute of Musical Studies in Graz, Austria.
 Academic and teaching positions include Miami Union Academy, Barry University, and Florida Memorial University, and the Frost School of Music and the Department of Theatre Arts at the University of Miami.

 Recent engagements include recitals featuring the opera music of Anthony Davis and performances of African American art song, including those by Florence Price.
 Dr. Jobson’s recordings include “By Faith,” a collection of hymns and Negro spirituals with pianist, Dr. Wayne Bucknor and “Nearly Lost: Art Songs by Florence Price” with pianist, Dr. Gregory Thompson.
 "Nearly Lost" was recently named one of Opera Wire's 10 essential recordings of Black composers.
-Currently, Dr. Jobson sings in the chorus at the Metropolitan Opera for their highly acclaimed production of Porgy and Bess.
+Recently, Dr. Jobson sang in the chorus at the Metropolitan Opera for their highly acclaimed production of Porgy and Bess.
 Dr. Jobson is an adjunct professor at Western Connecticut State University.